X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 #### Function Name: GRAPH_draw_oval

-Signature: void GRAPH_draw_oval(word x: r0, word y: r1, word width: r2, word height: r3, bool fill: .c);
+Signature: void GRAPH_draw_oval(word x: r0, word y: r1, word width: r2, word height: r3, bool fill: c);
 Purpose: Draw an oval or a circle

 **Description:** This function draws an oval filling the given bounding box.
 If width equals height, the resulting shape is a circle.
 The oval will be outlined by the stroke color.
 If `fill` is `true`, it will be filled using the fill color.
 To only fill an oval, set the stroke color to the same value as the fill color.